Joshua-McGee/doks/UI.md

 - View/search teams (team name and number of members) based off of the selected search/filtering criteria.
 - Select a team to expand/view further team details (Team members, roles).
+- Search for users/add users to an existing team
+- Filter users

 ### Create a new team

+- Give the team a name
+- Provide an optional icon for your team
+- Provide optional tags/description for your team.
+- Add members to your team by searching for names/tags.

 ## Sources